C-NERD/clinical-notes/pages/Past medical history.md

 - Hx of similar illness in the past
-- Hx of hospital admission
+- Hx of hospital admission, name of facility, date of admission and reason for admission
+- Hx of :
+-